Imerys is the world leader in mineral-based specialty solutions for industry

-Imerys extracts, transforms, develops and combines a unique range of minerals to provide functionalities that are vital to its customers' products and production processes.
-These specialities have a very wide range of uses and are becoming more common on growing markets.
+Imerys extracts, transforms, develops and combines a unique range of minerals to provide functionalities that are key to its customers' products and production processes.
+These specialities have a very wide range of uses and are becoming increasingly common on growing markets.

 Performance in 2017

 In 2017, the group’s results improved substantially and its cash flow generation was robust.
 Imerys largely exceeded its growth target for net income from current operations.

 2017 was a major year in the rollout of Imerys’ strategy.
 The group broadened its business portfolio with the acquisition of Kerneos, the world leader in calcium aluminate specialties on the fast-growing building chemicals market.
 It enhanced its existing offering through several bolt-on acquisitions and developed its international footprint, particularly in China.